Nas1010/task-manager/README.md

 - Sass: A CSS preprocessor for writing cleaner and more maintainable styles.

+- Sentry: Integrated for error tracking and monitoring in the frontend to capture and report errors to the Sentry dashboard for debugging.

 Backend:

 - Express: A minimal and flexible Node.js framework for building the backend API.